anshikaxaa/HiddenInk/README.md

 ## Deployment
 - Frontend can be deployed on Vercel, Netlify, etc.
-- Backend can be deployed on platforms like Render, Heroku, or your own server.
+- Backend can be deployed on platforms like Vercel, Render, Heroku, or your own server.